 The cruel irony in all this is that cheap chocolate wins.
 Because lesser quality chocolate equals less cacao content (and less healthy flavanols), it also equals less cadmium and lead risk.
 That’s clearly evidenced by the EU’s measured approach to rating chocolate for children, wherein they look at the cacao percentage in assessing risk level.

 Of course, replacing higher quality cacao with cheap sugar, chemical preservatives and any other combination of not-so-nice ingredients quickly undercuts that cadmium risk.
 So stick with what you’re doing, just start paying a little more attention to cadmium and lead.
 I guarantee you’ll be hearing much more about both substances in the future as regulatory agencies continue to catch up on the health risks we’ve yet to fully grasp.

 CHOCOLATE CONNOISSEUR ULTIMATE

 Your Ultimate Chocolate Passport is Here.
-Unlock EVERYTHING We’ve EVER Published, with a FREE Ultimate Guide and a FREE Annual Subscription, all for one shockingly low price...
+Unlock EVERYTHING We’ve EVER Published, with a FREE Ultimate Guide, all for one shockingly low price...